python/mypy/docs/source/command_line.rst

         This limitation will be removed in future releases of mypy.

-.. option:: --report-deprecated-as-error
+.. option:: --report-deprecated-as-note

-    By default, mypy emits notes if your code imports or uses deprecated features.
-This flag converts such notes to errors, causing mypy to eventually finish with a non-zero exit code.
+    If error code ``deprecated`` is enabled, mypy emits errors if your code imports or uses deprecated features.
+This flag converts such errors to notes, causing mypy to eventually finish with a zero exit code.
 Features are considered deprecated when decorated with ``warnings.deprecated``.

 .. _miscellaneous-strictness-flags: